El-Coder/F5-Automation-and-Orchestration/docs/class5/class5.rst

 **Prerequisites**

+..
+NOTE:: This lab guide assumes you know how to use postman if not follow this tutorial https://clouddocs.f5.com/training/community/waf/html/class7/module1/lab1/lab1.html

 Get access to AWS CloudWatch IAM – Note that this could take an extended amount of time (2 days avg) In your local browser, navigate to https://federate.f5.com